Rosa Tamarkina: Career

 In 1946, Tamarkina started teaching at the Moscow Conservatory, which greatly limited the number of her concert appearances.
 In celebration of the centenary of Chopin's death in October 1949, a concert was held at the Great Hall of the Moscow Conservatory where Tamarkina performed Chopin's Concerto in F minor.

-In 1940-1944 Rosa Tamarkina was married to pianist Emil Gilels.

 This was to be her last stage appearance before her death from cancer at age 30 in Moscow in 1950.

+Personal life

+From 1940 to 1944, Rosa Tamarkina was married to pianist Emil Gilels.

+Legacy

 Tamarkina is today remembered for her brilliant interpretations of Chopin’s works (Fantasie in F minor, Scherzos in B flat minor and C sharp minor, Polonaise in F sharp minor, Sonata in B minor, Nocturne in G major and Concerto in F minor), Franz Liszt (Sonata in B minor, Mephisto Waltz, Hungarian Rhapsody No. 10, Rigoletto Concert Paraphrase), Schumann (Fantasie in C major) and Rachmaninoff (Piano Concerto No. 2 in C minor).
 Her numerous recordings include Chopin’s Fantasie in F minor and Scherzo in C sharp minor.